-For Berivan Dubier, her husband, Shawn, and their two small children, moving from a Federation-style home to a freshly renovated, 1950s house in Melbourne’s Black Rock presented a challenge – how to furnish it.
+For this young family, moving from a Federation-style home to a freshly renovated, 1950s house presented a challenge – how to furnish it.

 Their new place was ideal for a family, but lacked warmth.
-“It was basically a white blank canvas,” Berivan explains.
 Local interior stylist Michelle Hart was enlisted with a clear brief – make the home inviting, but keep it practical for a family with young children.

 The more traditional decor from their previous home didn’t suit their new space, so they opted to keep only a few artworks and two beloved silk rugs.